-Three separate adjustment systems are provided, each with specific features, components and diagrams (see 4.4 p.
+Three separate control systems are provided, each with specific features, components and diagrams (Figures 4.4 p.
 26, 4.7 p.
 28):

-- ► System (1), with DDC control (with CAN bus connection). - System (2), with CCP/CCI control (with CAN bus connection). - System (3), with an external request.
+- 1. DDC control (with CAN bus connection).

+- 2. CCP/CCI control (with CAN bus connection).

+- 3. External request.

-CAN bus communication network
+4.4.2 CAN bus communication network

-The CAN bus communication network, implemented with the cable of the same name, makes it possible to connect and remotely control one or more Robur appliances with the DDC or CCP/CCI control devices.
+The CAN bus communication network, implemented with the cable of the same name, makes it possible to connect and remotely control one or more Robur appliances with the DDC or CCI control devices.